tasal9/ZamAI/Building-Neovim.md

 ## Third-party dependencies

-Reference the **[Debian package](https://packages.debian.org/sid/source/neovim)** (or alternatively the [Homebrew formula](https://github.com/Homebrew/homebrew-core/blob/master/Formula/neovim.rb#L16-L27)) for the precise list of dependencies/versions.
+Reference the [Debian package](https://packages.debian.org/sid/source/neovim) (or alternatively, the [Homebrew formula](https://github.com/Homebrew/homebrew-core/blob/master/Formula/neovim.rb#L16-L27)) for the precise list of dependencies/versions.

 To build the bundled dependencies using CMake: